ulbmuenster/dataasee/docs/docs.md

 **Secrets**:

 * Two secrets need to be handled: _database_ admin and _datalake_ admin passwords.
-* The default _datalake_ admin user name is `admin`, the password can be passed during initial deploy.
+* The default _datalake_ admin user name is `admin`, the password can be passed during initial deploy, there is no default password.
-* The _database_ admin user name is `root`, the password can be passed during initial deploy.
+* The _database_ admin user name is `root`, the password can be passed during initial deploy, there is no default password.
-* The passwords are handled as file-based secrets by the deploying compose file (loaded from a file and provided to containers as a file).
+* These passwords are handled as secrets by the deploying compose file (loaded from an environment variable and provided to containers as a file).
-* The database credentials are used by the backend and may be used for manual database access.
+* The database credentials are used by the backend and may also be used for manual database access.
-* If the secrets are kept on the host, they need to be protected, for example via `openssl`, `SOPS`, or similar tools.
+* If the secrets are kept on the host, they need to be protected, see [Secret Management](#secret-management).

 **Infrastructure**:

 * Component containers are custom-build and hardened.
-* Only `HTTP` and `Basic Authentication` are used, as it is assumed that `HTTPS` is provided by a user-provided proxy-server.
+* Only `HTTP` and `Basic Authentication` are used, as it is assumed that `HTTPS` is provided by an operator-provided proxy-server.

 **Interface**: